wvteijlingen/localeasy/README.md

 ## Project setup

+1. Make sure your Google Sheet is set up beforehand.
+See [Configuring access to the sheet](#configuring-access-to-the-sheet).
 1. In your project folder, run `localeasy init` to intialize your project configuration.
 Add the generated `localeasy.json` file to source control.
 1. Edit the created `localeasy.json` file.
 See [Project configuration](#project-configuration-localeasyjson-).
 1. Run `localeasy pull` to pull the latest translations.
 The first time you need to grant access to the spreadsheet.
 Simply follow the prompts in your terminal.